aprs434/aprs434.github.io/README.md

 - Therefore, more channel capacity.

-## Setting a Standard for LoRa Data Compression
+## Setting a Standard for LoRa Frame Compression
 LoRa permits sending any of the [full 128 ASCII character set](https://en.wikipedia.org/wiki/ASCII#Character_set).
-Hence, there are ample opportunities for compression at the [data link layer](https://en.wikipedia.org/wiki/Data_link_layer), namely:
+Hence, there are ample opportunities for frame compression at the [data link layer](https://en.wikipedia.org/wiki/Data_link_layer), namely:

 |**Frame Field**|**Characters or Digits**|
 |:-:|:-:|